Warmer Climate Risks Turning Cities into Heat Traps, Experts Warn

 National measures are needed

-She highlights Italy and the Middle East as further examples where people previously built houses in a special way: with clay instead of concrete as a material, a large tree on the plot that all rooms led to, and special wind catchers that brought in cool air from above.
+She highlights Italy and the Middle East as further examples where people previously built houses in a special way: with clay instead of concrete as a material, a large tree on the yard that all rooms led to, and special wind catchers that brought in cool air from above.

 One of the cities she has visited as a journalist is Athens.
-There, she met Eleni Myrivili, who was then employed as a heat chief, the first in a European capital.
+There, she met Eleni Myrivili, who was then employed as heat chief, the first in a European capital.

 Local measures can work on the microclimate – but to lower the global temperature, it's not enough to plant many trees and drive less on the city level, she notes.